srikanthpolineni/flex-socket-io-master/README.md

-# flex-socket-io-master
+# flex-websocket-io-master
-NodeJS Socket version of Master server for Online Subsystem for flex
+Websocket version of Master server for Online Subsystem for flex